 An increasing number of experts are currently analyzing the long-term effects of hiring millennials.
-Though the future doesn’t look too promising, as declining employment trends will lead to more young people fighting over fewer jobs, millennials will have a positive impact, specifically on the sectors relying heavily on emerging technologies.
+Though the future doesn’t look too promising, as declining employment trends will lead to more young people fighting over fewer jobs, millennials will generally have a positive impact, specifically on the sectors relying heavily on emerging technologies.
 Since MRO is one of these sectors, it’s expected to “absorb” more and more young workers.
-How will the new generation of aviation workforce impact the MRO industry landscape?
+How will the new generation of the aviation workforce impact the MRO industry landscape?

 To begin with, millennials grew up using emerging technologies on a daily basis.
 They inherently know how to use almost any system, regardless of whether we’re talking about a new version of Windows or an advanced MRO software solution, and can naturally adapt to any upcoming trends.
-In addition, about 90 percent of millennials love technology, which means that they’re willing to do whatever it takes to get the chance to try the latest tech advances.
-Taking this to the extreme, we could say that a young person will rather give up his car than his device.
+In addition, about 90 percent of millennials love technology, which means that they’re willing to do whatever it takes to get the chance to try the latest in tech advances.
+Taking this to the extreme, we could say that a young person might rather give up his car than his device!

 But are the new workers the digital natives they claim to be?
 Are they really able to learn how to use new technologies within days, without extensive training?
 To prove their knowledge, abilities, and skills, the “kids” considering a career in aircraft maintenance engineering can participate in the contests organized by AMC.

 “Young talent” recruitment aside, harnessing the true “power” of millennials isn’t that easy.
-It’s true that an aviation maintenance company can expect millennials to embrace new digital tools, without hesitation, and do their jobs more efficiently and proficiently than previous generations of workers.
+It’s true that an aviation maintenance company can expect millennials to embrace new digital tools without hesitation and do their jobs more efficiently and proficiently than previous generations of workers.
 It’s also true that millennials excel at communication.
 Having a team that prioritizes communication will lead to stronger, more coherent working relationships, which can help create a more collaborative and productive work environment, while encouraging individual efforts and innovation.